55 Jokes For Nativity Scene

 Sort By:

 In the quaint town of Jovialville, preparations for the annual Christmas pageant were underway.
 The nativity scene committee, led by the meticulous Mrs. Thompson, had painstakingly arranged the figurines.
-However, this year's Wise Men trio was in for an unexpected twist – Larry, a local stand-up comedian, mistakenly joined the trio, thinking it was an audition for a comedy show.
+However, this year's Wise Men trio was in for an unexpected twist – Larry, a local stand-up comedian, mistakenly joined the

 In the bustling city of Hilarityburg, the nativity scene committee faced a modern challenge – the newly hired angel, Gabriel, was a smartphone aficionado with a penchant for texting.